 The Oregon Garden is a major component of the existing greenspace system, functioning as a large nonprofit public demonstration garden, educational facility, and meeting place managed and operated by others.
-The Garden should be connected to downtown with a multi-use trail.
+The Garden should be connected to downtown with a multi-use trail and should have the areas that are underutilized enhanced.